 - 21% of young people do not pass GCSE Maths at grade 4 or above

 - 50% of mixed-gender state schools do not have a single girl studying physics at A-level.

 - In 2017, 54% of secondary schools in England didn’t offer GCSE computer science, largely due to a lack of skilled teachers.

 - 40,000 more STEM graduates are needed every year in the UK to meet demand.

 When young people don’t take on STEM subjects, the shortage of STEM expertise becomes a self-perpetuating cycle.
-By becoming a teacher and inspiring the next generation of scientists, engineers and mathematicians, you could be part of the solution.
+By considering a career in teaching, you could inspire the next generation of scientists, engineers and mathematicians, and be part of the solution.

 Our STEM Online Experience is a great place to start.
 Here's why:

 - It won Best Short-term Insight Scheme at the National Undergraduate Employability awards.